Headless/cryptnote/README.md

     - Touch ID
   * User should be able to embed links
   * User should be able to fuzzysearch their notes
+  * User should be able to sort notes by the following:
+    - Alphabetical (by title)
+    - Date of creation
+    - Last updated date
+  * User should be able to pin notes to the top

 ### TODO NOW:

-- Scope doc
+- [x] Scope doc
-- User flow doc in Draw.io
+- [x] User flow doc in Draw.io
-- Wireframes
+- [] Wireframes
-- UI Designs
+- [] UI Designs
-- Setup a react native app, eject
+- [] Setup a react native app, eject